-Project Expenditure Category: 2.10, Assistance to Unemployed or Underemployed Workers (e.g., job training subsidized employment supports or incentives)
+Project Expenditure Category: 2.10, Assistance to Unemployed or Underemployed Workers

 Prince William County will partner with Virginia Career Works Northern Virginia to administer the program to the residents and businesses in the County.
 The ARPA funds will be used to help unemployed and underemployed residents get back to work by providing free training and certifications from a network of education partners, creation of an Economic Development job portal to enable businesses to find the talent they need, free GED for unemployed County residents, and free GED preparation through Prince William County Schools Adult Education Program.